Analysis | Why Thailand’s Junta Is Cool With an Election

 6. Is that dangerous?

 That sort of gridlock between the military and civilians could lead to the kind of street protests that preceded the recent coups.
 The late King Bhumibol Adulyadej, who died in 2016 after a 70-year reign, used his moral authority at times to resolve political crises.
-His son, the new King Maha Vajiralongkorn, won’t be crowned until sometime after the election, Prayuth says.
+His son, the new King Maha Vajiralongkorn, will be crowned in May 2019, the Royal Household Bureau announced.

 7. Has the economy been affected?